oneish/strangen/dogs/SERPENT.md

 Fix the specific error directly in `strange__space.h`, then regenerate.
 The regeneration will overwrite your manual fix with correctly generated code.

+Note that a failed regeneration may still have partially succeeded: pass 1 runs first and copies its output to source before pass 2 attempts to verify.
+If pass 1 produced correct output but pass 2 failed (e.g., due to a redefinition conflict), the source file already contains the pass 1 output.
+In this case, fix the remaining conflict (often in a non-generated file like `strange.h`) and regenerate again -- the bootstrap should now succeed on both passes.

 ### 4. Deferred Removal

 When moving functionality from a manual location (e.g., `strange.h`) into the generated output: